 So, this will be a biography.
 But I’m leaving the word ‘obituary’.
 It makes a better headline.

-How to Write a Biography for Unknown Dead People
+How to Write a Biography for Unknown Historic People

 Let’s be honest.
 Biographies tend to be written about famous people, about whom there is a plethora of information available, or about someone the writer knows personally.
 Clarrie Klaus is neither of those things.
 I’m tackling this over a number of levels: